-10 Simple and Effective Home Remedies for Fleas on Cats that Work Quickly and Prevent Fleas from Coming Back
+10 Simple & Effective Home Remedies for Fleas on Cats

 Fleas are a persistent pest that can cause severe irritation and seem like they never stop spreading.
 When your cat catches fleas it is important to find a solution to stop them in their tracks.
 Many times, harsh chemicals are used to stop fleas however these chemicals can further irritate your cat and even cause an allergic reaction.
 With the help of home remedies for fleas on cats, you can gently soothe your cat’s symptoms and stop fleas in their tracks.

 Fleas can be found in any home or yard, at any time of the year, regardless if pets are present or not.
 This is because of the flea’s tenacious survival instinct.
 Fleas are capable of lying dormant through the cold and can do so for several months.
 Throughout the time the fleas are lying dormant, they are waiting for two things to happen- optimal breeding conditions and/or a suitable ‘meal’ to walk past.